datasets/co2-ppm/README.md

-> [!NOTE]
-> This repository is almost identical to upstream - data here is just more up-to-date, using a GitHub Action to automatically run the data processing script at 00:00 UTC on the first of every month.

----

 CO2 PPM - Trends in Atmospheric Carbon Dioxide.
 Data are sourced from the US Government's Earth System Research Laboratory, Global Monitoring Division.
 Two main series are provided: the Mauna Loa series (which has the longest continuous series since 1958) and a Global Average series (a global average over marine surface sites).

 ## Data